 Following successful accreditation by the Australian Computer Society (ACS)—which is expected in 2015—graduates will satisfy the knowledge requirements for membership of ACS at professional level.

 The masters courses provide a pathway to follow on with a research degree (research masters, professional doctorate or PhD).
 Students who successfully complete IFN600 Research Based Practice and a 48 credit point research project, are encouraged to apply for enrolment in a doctoral program.
 IN20 provides direct pathways for entry to a PhD program as well as to the Faculty's professional doctorate, Doctor of Information Technology.

 Download course structures and unit outlines for Master of Information Technology

-A completed recognised Bachelor Degree in any discipline with a minimum GPA of 4.0 (on QUT's 7 point scale).
+A completed recognised bachelor degree in any discipline with a minimum grade point average (GPA) score of 4.0 (on QUT's 7 point scale).

 Your actual fees may vary depending on which units you choose.
 All fees are based on current fixed fee prices.
 We review fees annually.

 2015: $8,500 per Study Period (48 credit points)

 You'll need to pay the Student Services and Amenities Fee (SSAF) as part of your course costs.